A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Introduction

 \section{Introduction}

-In view of the amount of data already collected at LHC as well as the High-Luminosity program to be carried in the following years~\cite{Strategy:2019vxc}, it is highly demanding that theoretical predictions are known at NNLO and beyond (see \cite{Heinrich:2020ybq} for a recent review).
+In view of the amount of data already collected at LHC as well as the High-Luminosity program to be carried in the following years~\cite{Strategy:2019vxc}, it is of utmost importance that theoretical predictions are known at NNLO and beyond (see \cite{Heinrich:2020ybq} for a recent review).
 In order to tackle this challenge, innovative techniques have been proposed in recent years, aiming to perform the subtraction of divergences at integrand level as well as staying as long as possible in the physical dimension.
-Techniques of this kind are generally denoted regularization methods in the fixed dimension as opposed to more traditional methods, for instance, dimensional regularization\cite{Bollini:1972ui,tHooft:1972tcz}.
+Techniques of this kind are generally denoted regularization methods in fixed dimension as opposed to more traditional methods, for instance, dimensional regularization \cite{Bollini:1972ui,tHooft:1972tcz}.

+From a practical point of view, regularization methods in fixed dimensions may be more prone to numerical approaches since the UV divergent parts of generic Feynman amplitudes can be disentangled in a purely algebraic way.
+Since dimensional methods, in general, require the analytical treatment of integrals to identify the coefficients of the terms in a series expansion in $\epsilon$, these alternative methods may be more efficient by minimizing the analytical treatment.
+This is one of the motivations to study and further develop alternative regularization techniques.
 For a review, we refer the reader to the references \cite{Gnendiger:2017pys,TorresBobadilla:2020ekr}.